-With the exception of minor earthwork activities such as grading for ditches and level up at pavement edges, only three major embankment and excavation areas are outstanding on the project.
-A short section of embankment work remains in the previously cleared archeological area.
-The Contractor continues embankment south of IH 20 for the northbound exit ramp to IH 20.
-The last major excavation will be performed at FM 849 once the realignment is complete.
-The Contractor is in the process of completing pavement tie-ins at this realignment.
+With the exception of minor earthwork activities such as grading for ditches and at pavement edges, only three major embankment and excavation areas are outstanding on the project.
+A short section of embankment work remains in the former archaeological area, and the Contractor has progressed embankment work south of IH 20 for the northbound exit ramp to IH 20.
+Finally, the last major excavation will be performed at FM 849 once the realignment of the cross street is complete.
+The pavement tie-ins for the realignment at this location are partially complete.

-Embankment at FM 849 tie-ins
+Embankment at FM 849 tie ins

-Excavation near FM 16
+Excavation of earth near FM 16